shams-nahid/my-react-study/q-a.md

 - Higher Order Component
 - Takes a component
 - Returns a new component
-- Its a pure component
+- Its a pure component [For same props and state, always output is same]

 **9. How do you access imperative API of web components?**